ZippyNeuron/Pipelinez/README.md

 # Pipelinez
 Pipelinez is a class library that can be used to create input and output processing lines.
+Based on the Chain of Responsibility pattern.